erooke/toml2nix/readme.md

 I wrote this quickly to solve a little problem, it does not handle everything.

-1. Datetimes, dates, and times are not supported.
-2. Nix string interpolation is not escaped.
+1. Nix string interpolation is not escaped.
 That is to say if your toml file has a string of the form "${x}" that will be passed straight through.
-3. No attempt was made to format the output well.
+2. No attempt was made to format the output well.
 There is very minimal formatting applied but if you want it to be pretty use [alejandra](https://github.com/kamadorueda/alejandra) or something.

-1 and 2 may be fixed if I find the time or motivation, 3 is a non goal.
+1 may be fixed if I find the time or motivation, 2 is a non goal.

 ## Prior art